-Anwar Ibrahim: Malaysia's jailed leader-in-waiting
+Anwar Ibrahim: Malaysia's leader-in-waiting

-Anwar Ibrahim is an imprisoned former political leader on the cusp of being freed - and may make a return to public life.
+Anwar Ibrahim is a reformist Malaysian politician who helped the current prime minister to a shock election victory and looks set soon to take over the top post himself.

-The controversial figure was jailed on widely criticised charges of sodomy and corruption after a bitter feud with his government.
+The controversial figure had been jailed on widely criticised charges of sodomy and corruption after a bitter feud with the government.

-But the 70-year-old is expected to receive a full pardon, initiated by the new prime minister under whom he first sent him to prison - Mahathir Mohamad.
+But in May 2018 the 70-year-old received a full pardon, initiated by the new prime minister under whom he was first sent to prison - Mahathir Mohamad.

-It is a move which would have been unimaginable just a few years ago and one of many surprising twists in Anwar's long and hard-fought political career.
+It is a move which would have been unimaginable just a few years ago and one of many surprising twists in Mr Anwar's long and hard-fought political career.

 - Mahathir Mohamad: A political survivor